kwonus/Quelle/Quelle-AVX.md

 /noun/ & /verb/

-**Negating search-terms Example:**

-Consider a query for all passages that contain a word beginning, followed by any word that is neither a verb nor an adverb:

-%span = 15 "Lord\* -:/v/ & -:/adv/"

 Both of the statements above are valid, but will not match any results.
 Search statements attempt to match actual words in  the actual bible text.
 A bord cannot be "this" **and** "that".
 Likewise, an individual word in a sentence does not operate as a /noun/ **and** a /verb/.

-Contrariwise, these searches are valid, but would also return numerous matches:
+**Negating search-terms Example:**

+Consider a query for all passages that contain a word neginning with "Lord", followed by any word that is neither a verb nor an adverb:

+%span = 15 "Lord\* -:/v/ & -:/adv/"

 this|that